Content

 Assessment

-We'll assess you using coursework, such as essays, journal articles, book reviews, research reports, literature reviews, computer-based tests, personal reflective journals and group presentations.
-We'll also use controlled assessments such as unseen and seen examinations, timed assignments, and group and individual presentations.
+Assessments will include coursework a range of different formats such as essays, journal articles, book reviews, research reports, literature reviews, computer-based tests, personal reflective journals and group presentations.
+We'll also use controlled assessments such as unseen and seen examinations, and group and individual presentations.

 Learn more about assessment.